mpdairy/posh/README.md

 directly to the db as the user types.
 Or, best of all, you could update a temporary attrib in the db and then set that to equal the original value when the editing is finished, so that all state is saved in the db.

-### Affecting other Components Properly

-Let's say you have a `person` component and you want to have a button that will make the person give $1 to every other person in the group.
-So you need your transaction to count the number of people in the group (minus the giver) and take that many dollars away from the giver.
-Then it needs to give everything to the

 ## More later...